 One feature I like a lot is the Intelli-Guard safety feature.
 With this feature, you don’t have to worry about the treadmill continuing to run when you want it to stop.
 The treadmill only runs when you move first.
 The same tech also accurately tracks your steps for the day.

 Lastly, in the battle of iMovR vs LifeSpan, while both treadmills are heavy compared to lightweight under-desk treadmills, the LifeSpan TR5000 does weigh about 10 lbs less than the iMovR with a listed shipping weight of 134 lbs.
-Either way, these 2 options are not the most portable treadmills in my Top 10 and better suited to remain in one spot.
+Either way, these 2 options are not the most portable treadmills in my Top 10 and are better suited to remain in one spot.

 #3) LifeSpan TR1200-DT3